Ladysnake/Ladysnake.github.io/wiki/impaled.md

 #### Maelstrom

-The Maelstrom is a (currently creative-only) item that allows you to launch Tridents from your inventory without charging time but instead a cooldown afterwards, allowing for faster reactions.
+The Maelstrom is an (currently creative-only) item that allows you to launch Tridents from your inventory without charging time but instead a cooldown afterwards, allowing for faster reactions.
 It can be enchanted with Unbreaking, Mending and Efficiency, the latter to reduce the cooldown.

 ![Maelstrom](impaled/Maelstrom.png){: .wiki}